gigawhat/k8s-stumper/README.md

 # Summary

-This terraform module creates a `DOKS`` cluster and deploys broken app to it.
-The challenge is to fix the app and make it work.
+This terraform module creates a `DOKS` cluster and deploys broken app to it.
+The challenge is to fix the app to make it run.

 ## Usage